oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

   -p ${ORACLE_SSO_PASSWORD} \
   -u ${ORACLE_SSO_EMAIL}
 ```

+The output will show something similar to the following:

 ```
 secret/wlsregcred created
 The secret wlsregcred has been successfully created in the sample-domain1-ns namespace.